Since 2005, travelers like you have helped us change the world through micro-donations.

 Fred was a fierce defender of human rights.
 He fought for what he believed in, especially when it came to the health of Aboriginal and Torres Strait Islander Australians.

-The Top End Ophthalmology Resources Project aims to increase access to, and improve delivery of, outreach specialist eye care services for Aboriginal and Torres Strait Islander people living in remote communities in the Top End of the Northern Territory.
+The Top End Outreach Ophthalmology Resources Project is reducing avoidable blindness for Aboriginal and Torres Strait Islander people in the Top End of the Northern Territory.

 Before the commencement of the project, patients needing eye surgery would have to travel long distances to Darwin, often staying in the city for extended periods of time, away from family and community commit-ments.

 Across Australia, Aboriginal and Torres Strait Islander Australians are likely to wait more than a year for cataract surgery, which is 56% longer than the wider Australian population.

 Through this project, The Fred Hollows Foundation is delivering services to more than 33 Aboriginal and Torres Strait Islander communities across the Top End.

 Successfully, the rates of early detection, intervention and treatment of eye health conditions have improved.
 Furthermore, patient surgery wait-times have significantly decreased and access to services has improved.

 Through the Top End Outreach Ophthalmology Resources Project, people like Les have had their sight and dignity restored.

 After working for 50 years as a stockman and station hand at a station in the Northern Territory, the 83-year-old had developed dense cataracts in both eyes.
 Les was able to receive surgery through this project at Katherine hospital.

 “After my first operation I could see better out of my eye.
 I was right in line to get my second one fixed up” he said.